 One of the easiest causes of tooth sensitivity to fix comes from foods that cause erosion of teeth.
-Citrus; oranges, limes, lemons, etc., in particular have citric acid in them.
-Like any acid it will dissolve what it sits on given enough time.
-We live in Florida, you can’t give up your citrus.
-So try drinking water after having any citrus.
-This will flush the acid off of your tooth and you can continue to enjoy the foods you love.
+Citrus — oranges, limes, lemons, etc. — in particular have citric acid in them.
+Like any acid, it will dissolve what it sits on, given enough time.
+As we live in Florida, you can’t give up your citrus.
+So, try drinking water after having any citrus.
+This will flush the acid off of your tooth, and you can continue to enjoy the foods you love.
 It is not recommended to brush your teeth immediately after eating citrus fruits.
-Your tooth can be in a compromised state and you do not want any more of the tooth disappearing.
+Your tooth can be in a compromised state, and you do not want any more of the tooth disappearing.

 Some sensitivity can simply be from brushing too hard.
 Fortunately, there is an easy fix for that.
 Just make sure you are using a soft bristle toothbrush and only American Dental Association®-approved toothpastes to brush your teeth.
 Anything else may be too abrasive and cause your gums to recede, but not wear away the tooth like has been suggested in the past.
 When the gums recede, the root surface of the tooth can react negatively to cold.
 If you find this problem persisting, you can do two things: read a news article about the new Oral B Toothbrush with an app that TELLS you you are brushing too hard, and go in and see your World Golf Village dentist.